ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 ## Diagnostic

+When the TypeScript compiler runs, it performs several checks on the code.
+If it encounters something that doesn't align with the language rules or the project's configuration, it creates an object that represents identified issues the compiler has found in the code.

+Each diagnostic object contains information about the nature of the problem, including:

+- The file in which the issue was found.
+- The start and end position of the relevant code.
+- A message describing the issue.
+- A diagnostic category (error, warning, suggestion, or message).
+- A code that uniquely identifies the type of diagnostic.

-Diagnostics in TypeScript are objects that represent issues the compiler has identified in the code.
-These issues can range from syntax errors and type mismatches to more subtle semantic issues that might not be immediately apparent.
+The issues can range from syntax errors and type mismatches to more subtle semantic issues that might not be immediately apparent.
+Mainly, there are two kinds of diagnostics:

+- Syntactic Diagnostics: These are errors that occur when the compiler parses the code and encounters something that doesn't align with the language syntax.
+For instance, if you have a missing semicolon or a missing closing brace, the compiler will generate a syntactic diagnostic.

+- Semantic Diagnostics: These are errors that occur when the compiler performs type-checking on the code and encounters something that doesn't align with the type annotations or constraints defined in the code.
+For instance, if you have a variable of type string and you try to assign a number to it, the compiler will generate a semantic diagnostic.

 Here's a simple example of how you might encounter a diagnostic in TypeScript: